Robbery: Definition and Background

 The federal government also has jurisdiction over robberies that affect articles in the stream of interstate commerce.
 The most common example of this is the hijacking of a truck full of goods being shipped from one state to another.

 The robbery laws of your state have specific elements that must be proven for any conviction.
 Among other things, a criminal defense attorney can help you establish facts to counter the elements of the crime and the government's case against you.
 That's why it's crucial to have an experienced attorney as early in the process as possible.
-Even if you just have questions and haven't been formally charged yet, there are attorneys in your area who can review your case for free.
+Even if you just have questions and haven't been formally charged yet, there are criminal defense attorneys in your area who can help you make the right choices.